On this page

 To compare two profiles:

-- Select Compare from the menu.
+- Select Compare from the drop-down menu.

 - Select the second profile you'd like to compare from the Compare with drop-down menu.

 When SonarQube notices that an analysis was performed with a quality profile that is different in some way from the previous analysis, a quality profile event is added to the project's event log.
 To see the changes in a profile, navigate to the profile (Quality Profiles > profile name) and choose Changelog.
-This can help you understand how profile changes impact the issues raised in an analysis.
+This may help you understand how profile changes impact the issues raised in an analysis.

 - From the source SonarQube instance, open the quality profile you want to use.